Proven-Paradox/shaper-system/Handbook.md

 #### Spell
 Spell Abilities use [Mental Offense](#mental-offense) and are resisted by [Mental Defense](#mental-defense).

-> Note that just because the term used here is “spell” the Ability does not have to represent magical actions.
-The effect could be produced by technology, alchemy, bizarre anatomy, or some other thing.
+> Note that the term “Spell” is used here as a contrast to "Attack."
+During the game, Spell Abilities could also represent technology, chemistry, specialized anatomy, or anything else that might fit the game's setting.

 #### Auxiliary
 Auxiliary Abilities do not use offense rolls.
 They target yourself or your allies and do something to make it easier to fight.